-Lectures in this course will be held in-person on Tuesday/Thursday, 10:10 - 11:00 AM; Room 1087 Sidney Smith Hall (100 St. George Street).
-Copies of lectures slides will be posted online and at the discretion of the lecturers' recordings of the lectures may be shown by zoom and posted online after the session.
+Lectures in this course will be held in-person on Tuesday/Thursday, 10:10 - 11:00 AM; please see ACORN for classroom information.
+Copies of lectures slides will be posted online and at the discretion of the lecturers' recordings of the lectures may be posted online after the session.